 Unless you’ve been living under a rock, you’ve probably heard about the AI talk spreading on the internet like wildfire.
 If you’re wondering whether AI is useful for producing SEO content, here’s what you need to keep in mind.

 What AI falls short on is quality writing.
-Although some provide content for free, they won’t be able to think critically and provide context for your readers.
-Consequently, your visitors will also bounce (close the tab) once they open your article and harm your rankings.
+Although some tools provide content for free, they won’t be able to think critically or add the human experience you as a coach can add.
+Consequently, your site visitors will also leave your site more quickly, thus increasing your bounce rate which, over time, will harm your search engine rankings.

 3. Create internal links

-Linking your blog posts to one another is key as it helps Google better understand the structure of your site and it helps readers find more valuable information.
-It also keeps them on your site for longer, which in turn increases your authority in the eyes of Google and heightens the chance that they’ll subscribe to your email list or take another action.
+Linking your blog posts to one another is key as it helps search engines better understand the structure of your site and it helps readers find more valuable information.
+It also keeps them on your site for longer, which in turn increases your authority in the eyes of Google and increases the chance that they’ll subscribe to your email list or take another action.

 When creating internal links (links within your website), you want to follow these guidelines: